Taking off the edge -- simultaneous filament and end core formation: Abstract

 \section{Abstract}

 Simulations of idealised star-forming filaments of finite length typically show core growth which is dominated by two cores forming at its respective end.
 The end cores form due to a strong increasing acceleration at the filament ends which leads to a sweep-up of material during the filament collapse along its axis.
 As this growth mode is typically faster than any other core formation mode in a filament, the end cores usually dominate in mass and density compared to other cores forming inside a filament.
-However, observations of star-forming filaments often do not show this prevalence of cores at the filament edges.
-We use numerical simulations of accreting filaments forming in a finite converging flow to explore a possible mechanism which leads to a suppression of the end cores.
-While such a setup still leads to end cores that soon begin to move inwards, the continued accumulation of material outside of these makes a key difference: their positions now lie within the larger filamentary structure and not at its edges.
-This softens their inward gravitational acceleration as they are embedded by new material further out.
-As a result, these two cores do not grow as fast as expected for the edge effect and thus do not dominate over other core formation modes in the filament.
+However, observations of star-forming filaments do not show this prevalence of cores at the filament ends.
+We explore a possible mechanism to slow the growth of the end cores using numerical simulations of simultaneous filament and embedded core formation, in our case a radially accreting filament forming in a finite converging flow.
+While such a setup still leads to end cores, they soon begin to move inwards and a density gradient is formed outside of the cores by the continued accumulation of material.
+As a result, the outermost cores are not longer located at the exact ends of the filament and the density gradient softens the inward gravitational acceleration of the cores.
+Therefore, the two end cores do not grow as fast as expected and thus do not dominate over other core formation modes in the filament.